“This isn’t a crater. It’s a makhtesh .”

 This should be fun.

-And today I’ll be hurling myself over its edge.
+And on this day of my Israel visit I’ll be hurling myself over its edge.

 No time to think about splattered brains though, as we’re on a time schedule.